DaliaBasa/Active-Directory/ActiveDirectory.md

 The restricted access forest model consists of an organizational forest, and a restricted access forest with classified data.
 There are no trusts between the forests, and so if users want to access the classified data, they must have a user in that forest.
 This helps in reducing the risk of compromising important data.
 Organizations use that structure when working on classified government projects, new hardware, etc.

-### Single Domain Model
-A single domain model consists of a single domain in a single forest, it’s the easiest to administer implementation of Active Directory and it contains all the objects in the forest.
-All data is replicated between all domain controllers, this means that all the domain controllers can be global catalog.
-Users can authenticate through every domain controller, irrelevant of their geographical location.
-Implementing this model also results in more administrative overhead.

-### Regional Domain Model
-The regional domain model consists of a forest root domain and multiple domains, this model is more complex compared to the single domain model and is used when not all domain controllers could be connected to the rest of the domain through fast WAN links. </br>
-Data inside the domain is only replicated within the domain controllers in that domain, this allows a reduced traffic over the WAN links, the model is mainly applicable to large numbers of users that are in different geographical locations. </br>
-This model does not provide isolation, to achieve isolation you must create separate forests.

 ## Security Identifiers (SID) and Globally Unique Identifiers (GUID)
 Every time we create and object in Active Directory it is assigned with a security identifier (SID) and a globally unique identifier (GUID).